A Really Big Crack In An Antarctic Ice Shelf Just Got Bigger

 "After a few months of steady, incremental advance since the last event, the rift grew suddenly by a further 18 km [11 miles] during the second half of December 2016," wrote Adrian Luckman in a statement Thursday by the MIDAS Project, which is monitoring changes in the area.

-The crack in question has been growing for years, and is now a total of roughly 70 miles long.
-When the fissure reaches the far side of the shelf, an iceberg the size of Delaware will float off, leaving the Larsen C 10% smaller.
+The crack in question has been growing for years and is now a total of roughly 70 miles long.
+When the fissure reaches the far side of the shelf, an iceberg the size of Delaware will float off, leaving the Larsen C 10 percent smaller.

 "This event will fundamentally change the landscape of the Antarctic Peninsula," Luckman wrote.